nv-morpheus/morpheus-experimental/appshield-dga-detection/morpheus-pipeline/README.md

   --tokenizer_path TEXT           Tokenizer path  [required] --output_file TEXT              The path to the file where the inference
                                   output will be saved.
+  --watch_directory BOOLEAN       The watch directory option instructs this
+                                  stage to not close down once all files have been read.
+Instead it will read all files that match the 'input_glob' pattern, and
+                                  then continue to watch the directory for additional files.
+Any new files that are added that match the glob will then be processed.
   --help                          Show this message and exit.
   ```